jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.020.png)

 The use of this enforcement is questionable to me, because with a little effort you could wrap a non-inheritable class into an inheritable class again.
-I can imagine that a __final__ class could not have __virtual__ or __abstract__ members, so such a trick would not make it possible to override members, but it will make it possible to do any other inheritance trick in the book.
+I can imagine that a __final__ class could not have __virtual__ or __abstract__ members, so such a trick would not make it possible to override members, but it might make it possible to do any other inheritance trick in the book.

 ### Interface / Interface Member